gto76/python-cheatsheet/README.md

 Operator
 --------
 **Module of functions that provide the functionality of operators.
-Functions are ordered by operator precedence, starting with least binding.**
+Functions are ordered and grouped by operator precedence from least to most binding.
+Logical and arithmetic operators in rows 1, 3 and 5 are also ordered by precedence within a group.**
 ```python
 import operator as op
 ```